Need to move your Land F/X installation from one server to another? The following steps will show you how to:

 You have a USB drive handy.

 Nobody in your office is currently using Land F/X software.
-We recommend completing these steps during non-working hours.

 Step 2: Download and run the Automatic Backup Script.